 The Master of Theological Studies (M.T.S.) is a general academic degree.
-The degree provides an introduction to the theological disciplines as foundation for a graduate research degree.
+The degree provides an introduction to the theological disciplines as a foundation for a graduate research degree.
 It also provides grounding for teaching, research or personal enrichment.

 - Thesis: Each student is required to write a paper that addresses the learnings or major emphases of the individual's program.
 The paper will be submitted within a course during the final semester, fulfilling the requirements of both the course and the degree program.

-- Spiritual Formation: Participation in a spiritual formation group is strongly encouraged, though not required, for M.T.S. degree students.
+Note: Participation in a spiritual formation group is strongly encouraged, though not required, for M.T.S. degree students.

 - Thesis Proposal Form (pdf)

 - Portfolio Guidelines and Instructions